An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

-After taking the product over the remaining two pairs of edges, we get the required result. \end{proof}
+Performing this conjugation on $\tau_v^x$ for both pairs of neighboring edges, we obtain the desired result. \end{proof}

-From a physics point of view, the Hamiltonian of an SET should be symmetric.
-Although our analysis is more focused on the ground state, it is still useful to prove the following.
+We observe that Lemma \ref{lem:ImagesOfTCExtensionHamiltonianTermsUnderEntangler} implies that $H$ is a commuting projection Hamiltonian.
+In the standard physics presentation, the Hamiltonian of an SET should be symmetric.
+Our analysis only directly requires that the ground state be symmetric.
+Nevertheless, it will be useful to prove the following lemma which implies the symmetry of our Hamiltonian.